The Ermine Portrait

 She hated long sermons.
 If she disapproved of the pace of the sermon, she wasn't above shouting at the speaker from her seat to get a move on.
 If she didn't like the subject preached, she also yelled for a change.
 Here

-To make a long story shorter, after the regular Vicar had just gotten into the sermon the ermine started to hiss.
+She most often simply hissed to get a rude or otherwise tiresome minister to quit.
+To make a long story shorter, after the regular priest had just gotten into the sermon the ermine started to hiss.
 Everyone started wondering who was hissing and what for and when they turned around there was Queen Elizabeth.
 They would quickly turn away and wonder why she was hissing at the minister since he had not been talking that long and she was known to like him.
 They would not dare look around a second time and look closer so they didn't realize that it was the ermine on her sleeve that was doing the hissing.

 So she started considering alternatives.
 Maybe if she just whacked it once very sharply against the wall she could kill it that way.
 Then when people turned to see where and what the loud noise was they would see nothing going on then turn back around.